Stay near to me and I’ll stay near to you –

 In the museum, there were exhibits depicting the harrowing faith of Jews under Hitler’s anti-Jewish regime.
 Photos are not allowed, and according to a sign, this is because the visit may be an emotional one for some visitors.

 The queue to get in was almost 2 hours, and it’s all worth it.
-It has opened up my mind, learned a bit of history and has given me inspirations.

 Has it been a year?
 Some photos I casually snapped using Olympus (then), on a 2-day-1-night adventure with the white car we hired from Penang Airport, which faithfully brought us to the many amazing places.